Generic selectors

 Health And Disease

-Water Sprite tends to be a fast-growing, vigorous species that has few problems in the planted tank.
+Water Sprite is a fast-growing, vigorous species that has few problems in the planted tank.
 There are always things that can go wrong, however, especially in smaller freshwater tanks.
 The successful aquarist is always alert to possible problems by keeping a close lookout for changes in their plants.

 Signs Of Health